 It is said that heart rate is controlled by both the heart and the brain.
-Yoga is a practice which connects the heart and the brain, creating a perfect balance and powerful connection between the body and mind.
-This can be very helpful to those with an arrhythmia.
-It is widely recognised that yoga can reduce anxiety and stress.
-It is also suggested that it can improve cardiovascular function by decreasing the heart rate and blood pressure as well as can increase blood flow in the body.
-Regularly practising yoga can be a way of helping to relieve stress and anxiety, thereby helping you cope with your condition.
+Yoga is a practice which connects the heart and the brain, creating a perfect balance between the body and mind.
+It is widely recognized that yoga can reduce anxiety and stress.
+It is also suggested that it can improve cardiovascular function by decreasing the heart rate and blood pressure and can increase blood flowin the body.
+Regularly practicing yoga can be a way of helping to relieve stress and anxiety, thereby helping you to cope with your condition.
+Yoga can help provide a powerful connection between the mind and the body, which can be very helpful for those with an arrhythmia.
 As well as the physical effects and symptoms of AF, a lot of people struggle with anxiety, stress and depression.
 There is almost always a psychological adjustment following a diagnosis of AF, and unfortunately for many people, these thoughts and feelings can become overwhelming or difficult to overcome.
 Anxiety and stress can increase the heart rate, and increase the frequency and severity of AF episodes.
-Yoga can be effective in improving quality of life for those with AF.
-How can I practise or learn yoga?
+It is widely accepted that yoga can dramatically reduce anxiety and stress, and in turn can help with your AF.
+Yoga can help provide a powerful connection between the mind and the body, which can be very helpful for those with a AF.
+How can I practice or learn yoga?

-With constant increasing popularity, yoga classes are becoming easier to find.
-Most gyms and leisure centres provide classes that are suitable for beginners, intermediate and experts.
-Yoga DVDs are widely available for the ease of practising in your own home, and it is even possible to find many tutorials online.
+With constant increasing popularity, yoga classes are becoming easier and easier to find.
+Most gyms and leisure centers provide classes that are suitable for beginners, intermediate and experts.
+Yoga DVDs are widely available for the ease of practicing in your own home, and it is even possible to find many tutorials online.
 Although many forms of yoga are gentle and safe, some forms are more strenuous and may not be suitable for everyone.
 Mindfulness With modern life becoming increasingly busy, it is easy to stop noticing things around you, or how you might be feeling.
-This can lead to your emotions getting on top of you.
+This can lead to your emotions getting the best of you.
 Living with an arrhythmia can breed anxiety and worry, which can revolve around focusing heavily on the physical symptoms and fear that can be associated with these.
 Mindfulness is a branch of meditation that has grown in popularity over the years, which involves concentrating on the senses.
 Mindfulness is defined as 'paying attention to what is happening in the present moment (in the mind, body and external environment) with an attitude of curiosity and kindness'.
 It is often used as a therapeutic technique and has been found to alleviate symptoms of a variety of mental and physical disorders in a physical study.
-Practising mindfulness meditation in your day-to-day life can allow you to respond calmly to symptoms of an arrhythmia when they arise, as it teaches you how to be aware of physical sensations in the body, without becoming overwhelmed by them.
+Practicing mindfulness meditation in your day-to-day life can allow you to respond calmly to symptoms of an arrhythmia when they arise, as it teaches you how to be aware of physical sensations in the body, without becoming overwhelmed by them.
 This technique can also help to prevent you from slipping into unhelpful and negative thinking patterns.
 Alleviating stress and worry in this way can support a reduction in the severity and frequency of arrhythmia episodes.
 As well as reducing anxiety levels, mindfulness can lower your blood pressure, heart rate and increase your immune function.
 Why not have a go?